Sister Nivedita: Death

-Nivedita died on 13 October 1911, aged 43, at Roy Villa, Darjeeling.
+Nivedita died on 13 October 1911, aged 43, at Roy Villa, Darjeeling (present-day West Bengal, India).
 Today, her memorial is located below the Railway station on the way to the Victoria Falls (of Darjeeling) with these words inscribed in her epitaph: "Here lies Sister Nivedita who gave her all to India".
 Swami Vivekananda wrote a poem to Sister Nivedita, A benediction to Sister Nivedita.
 In this poem, Vivekananda condensed all his hopes, aspirations, and good wishes for his disciple, Nivedita as The mistress, servant, friend in one to India's future son: